Patrice Munsel: Early years

 An only child, Patrice Beverly Munsil (she later changed the spelling of her surname) was born and raised until age 15 in Spokane, Washington.
 Her father, Audley J. Munsil, was a local dentist.
+Her parents supported her interesting in art, having her take ballet and tap dance lessons.
+She was a whistler as a girl, inspired by Disney birds (who were usually voiced by whistlers Marion Darlington, Purv Pullen, and Pinto Colvig, who was also a voice actor).
+Between ages 10 - 12, she was a local celebrity in Spokane for her singing and whistling.
 She attended Lewis and Clark High School before leaving at age fifteen, accompanied by her mother, to study in New York City, coached by Giacomo Spadoni (1884–1960).